evan-narayan/voithos/docs/openstack-kolla-passwords.md

 Breqwatr has containerized the Kolla-Ansible service and [freely distributes the image on Docker Hub](https://hub.docker.com/r/breqwatr/kolla-ansible).
-This Kolla-Ansible image can be Orchestrated using the BWDT CLI to easily generate a `passwords.yml` in the present working directory.
+This Kolla-Ansible image can be Orchestrated using the Voithos CLI to easily generate a `passwords.yml` in the present working directory.

 ```bash